Cubic Zirconia vs Diamond: What Is The Difference?

 - How to sell cubic zirconia and diamonds

-Commonly abbreviated to CZ, cubic zirconia is one of the most popular diamond alternatives on the market as it bears a strong resemblance to diamonds.
+Commonly abbreviated to CZ, cubic zirconia is one of the most popular diamond alternatives (also known as diamond simulants) on the market as it bears a strong resemblance to diamonds.
 Naturally occurring cubic zirconia is very rare and all cubic zirconia used in jewelry is manmade.

 Cubic zirconia’s name comes from its cubic crystal symmetry and chemical composition of zirconium oxide.
 Cubic zirconia was first made in 1929 and was used for laser technology.
 It was only during the late 1970s that cubic zirconia began to be used in jewelry.
 Cubic zirconia is a versatile synthetic gemstone available in an array of colors and can be cut into any diamond shape.